MarcusRei/MarcusRei/README.md

 - 👋 Hi, I’m @MarcusRei short for Marcus Reineck
 - 👀 I’m interested in programming, gaming, photography and 3D rendering.
-- 🌱 I’m currently learning Javascript!
+- 🌱 I’m currently learning Javascript but will soon move on to Typescript and then React!
-- 💞️ I’m not looking to collaborate on anything at the moment but I might be willing to change mt mind
+- 💞️ I’m not looking to collaborate on anything at the moment but I might be willing to change my mind
 - 📫 How to reach me?
 Right here is the best way!

 <!---